On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

 Banks and Shparlinski proved the Sato-Tate conjecture on average \cite[Theorem 17]{MR2570668}.
 Set $\epsilon > 0$, and let $A$ and $B$ satisfy \eqref{conditionsonAB}.
 Then, there exists $\delta > 0$ for which

-In \remref{STACC}, we briefly sketch out the proof of the average Sato-Tate conjecture that assumes the arithmetic progression condition. \end{Remark} Again, by the similar reasoning mentioned in \remref{rem}, the quantities in \thmref{maintheorem} can be understood as the average densities of primes of cyclic reduction and $m$-divisibility that lie in an arithmetic progression.
+In \remref{STACC}, we briefly sketch out the proof of the average Sato-Tate conjecture under the arithmetic progression condition. \end{Remark} By a similar reasoning as in \remref{rem}, the quantities in \thmref{maintheorem} can be understood as the average densities of primes of cyclic reduction and $m$-divisibility within an arithmetic progression.

-We say the primes of property $\mathcal{X}$ have an average congruence class bias modulo $n$ if there exists $k$ and $k'$ coprime to $n$ for which $C^{\mathcal{X}}_{n,k} \neq C^{\mathcal{X}}_{n,k'}$.
-The proposition below elucidates whether the primes of cyclic reduction and $m$-divisibility have average congruence class biases. \begin{Proposition} Fix a positive integer $n \geq 2$ and let $k$ be coprime to $n$.
+We say the primes of property $\mathcal{X}$ exhibit an \textbf{average congruence class bias} modulo $n$ if there exists $k$ and $k'$ coprime to $n$ for which $C^{\mathcal{X}}_{n,k} \neq C^{\mathcal{X}}_{n,k'}$.
+The following proposition clarifies whether primes of cyclic reduction and $m$-divisibility display such biases. \begin{Proposition} Fix a positive integer $n \geq 2$ and let $k$ be coprime to $n$.
 Then we have \begin{itemize} \item $C^{\Cyc}_{n,1} \leq C^{\Cyc}_{n,k} \leq C^{\Cyc}_{n,-1}$.
 If $n$ is a power of two, then $C^{\Cyc}_{n,1} = C^{\Cyc}_{n,-1}$.
 Otherwise, $C^{\Cyc}_{n,1} < C^{\Cyc}_{n,-1}$.
-In particular, primes of cyclic reduction always have an average congruence class bias modulo $n$, except when $n$ is a power of two. \item $C^{\Div(m)}_{n,k} = C^{\Div(m)}/\phi(n)$ if one of the following holds: \begin{itemize} \item $n$ and $m$ are coprime. \item $m \in \{2,4\}$. \end{itemize} In particular, primes of $m$-divisibility have no average congruence class bias modulo $n$ either if $n$ and $m$ are coprime or if $m\in \{2,4\}$. \end{itemize} \end{Proposition} \begin{Remark} The first part of the proposition is a surprising outcome in two aspects.
-In Section 2.2, we introduce Y. Akbal and A. M. G\"{u}lo\v{g}lu's results on the density of primes of cyclic reduction for an individual elliptic curve that consider an arithmetic progression condition.
-However, it is intricate to determine whether primes of cyclic reduction for $E$ are equally distributed modulo $n$ solely from their density formula. \propref{Densities}, however, not only enlightens us for which modulus $n$ there exists average congruence class bias, but also tells us that there is a universal trend regardless of the choice of $n$.
+In particular, primes of cyclic reduction always have an average congruence class bias modulo $n$, except when $n$ is a power of two. \item $C^{\Div(m)}_{n,k} = C^{\Div(m)}/\phi(n)$ if one of the following holds: \begin{itemize} \item $n$ and $m$ are coprime. \item $m \in \{2,4\}$. \end{itemize} In particular, primes of $m$-divisibility do not have an average congruence class bias modulo $n$ either if $n$ and $m$ are coprime or if $m\in \{2,4\}$. \end{itemize} \end{Proposition} \begin{Remark} \propref{Densities} reveals that $C^{\Cyc}_{n,k}$ follows a universal pattern independent of $n$.
+It also states that when $n$ is a power of two, there is no average congruence class bias modulo $n$.
+However, this does not hold at the individual level.
+In particular, Jones and the author \cite[Example 1.4]{jones2023acyclicity} provide an example of an elliptic curve $E/\Q$ with infinitely many primes of cyclic reduction, none of which are congruent to 3 or 5 modulo 8.
+(Details can be found in \sectionref{s2.2}.)